 The utility of a potential useable soil area for a subsurface system is most accurately determined by an on-ground layout of the proposed system.
 The total area needed for system and repair areas will depend upon the system type, the layout of that system and the total design flow (factors mentioned above).
-A typical area needed for a four bedroom residence is approximately 13,000 to 16,000 ft2 (could be more depending on site features) or 800 to 1,068 linear feet of conventional line (system and repair) or 1,920 linear feet of LPP line (system and repair).
-These estimates reference Laws and Rules for Sewage Treatment and Disposal Systems for North Carolina and use a LTAR of 0.3gpd/ft2 for conventional septic systems (.1955), a LTAR of 0.3gpd/ft2 for modified conventional (.1956) and 0.1gpd/ft2 for LPP septic systems (.1957a).
+A typical area needed for a four bedroom residence is approximately 16,000 to 20,000 ft2 (could be more depending on site features) or 1067 linear feet of conventional line (system and repair) or 1920 linear feet of LPP line (system and repair).
+These estimates reference Laws and Rules for Sewage Treatment and Disposal Systems for North Carolina and use a LTAR of 0.30 gpd/ft2 for conventional septic systems (.1955), a LTAR of 0.30 gpd/ft2 for modified conventional (.1956) and 0.10 gpd/ft2 for LPP septic systems (.1957a).
 The health department will determine the ultimate LTAR after their lot evaluation.
-S&EC will be glad to assist in any system layout or sizing calculations if requested.
+S&EC will be glad to assist in any system layout or sizing calculations, if requested.

-This report discusses the general location of potentially useable soils for on-site subsurface wastewater disposal and, of course, does not constitute or imply any approval or permit as needed by the client from the local heath department.
-S&EC is a professional consulting firm that specializes in the delineation of soil areas for wastewater disposal, and the layout and design of wastewater treatment systems.
+This report discusses the general location of potentially useable soils for on-site subsurface and surface wastewater disposal and, of course, does not constitute or imply any approval or permit as needed by the client from the local heath department and the state.
+S&EC is a professional consulting firm that specializes in the delineation of soil areas for wastewater disposal and the layout and design of wastewater treatment systems.
 As a professional consulting firm, S&EC is hired for its professional opinion in these matters.
 The rules governing wastewater treatment (interpreted and governed by local and state agencies) are evolving constantly, and in many cases, affected by the opinions of individuals employed by these governing agencies.
 Because of this, S&EC cannot guarantee that areas delineated and/or systems designed will be permitted by the governing agencies.
 As always, S&EC recommends that anyone making financial commitments on a tract be fully aware of individual permit requirements on that tract prior to final action.

 An individual septic system permit will be required for each lot prior to obtaining a building permit.
-This will involve a detailed evaluation by the local health department to determine, among other things, system size and layout, well, drive and house location.
+This will involve a detailed evaluation by the local health department and possibly the state to determine, among other things, system size and layout, well, drive and house location.
 Only after developing this information can a final determination be made concerning specifics of system design and site utilization.